 Analysis of the marriage and ascendancy pattern of Abraham's ruler-priest ancestors reveals that the ruler-priest lines intermarried and did not mix with people who were not Ha'biru (Hebrew).
 This is exactly the genetic outcome to be expected by the kinship pattern revealed in Genesis which shows that the ruler-priest lines intermarried exclusively (endogamy).

 To give an example of how differently a biblical anthropologist reads the Bible, consider the “begats” of Genesis 4 and 5.
 Most readers of the Bible skip over this list of first-born sons because they find the names difficult and the information boring.
 An anthropologist, on the other hand, will look here for clues as to the kinship pattern of these Afro-Asiatic rulers.
-This involves making diagrams which are used to analysis the pattern to draw conclusions.
+This involves making diagrams which are used to analyse the pattern to draw conclusions.
 I execute the diagrams following E.L.
 Schusky’s Manual for Kinship Analysis.

 Besides kinship, a biblical anthropologist pays attention to details such as the location of sacred mountains and sacred trees, often identifying what the people would have regarded as sacred centers.
 We note that the oak of moreh, where Abraham pitched his tent, is called “the navel of the earth” in Judges 9:37.
 Moreh means oracle or prophet.
 The moreh's oak was halfway between the shrines of Bethel on the west and Ai on the east.
-Deborah is said to have ruled Israel from her palm tree half way between Bethel on the north and Ramah on the south.
-The oak was on an east-west axis whereas the palm was on an south-north axis, representing a gender reversal.
-Torah means 'that which is thrown by the hand' of the moreh or prophet.
-In Genesis 12:6, we read that upon his arrival in Canaan Abraham sought guidance from the oracle when he pitched his tent at the oak in Mamre.
-Torah, usually rendered guidance or instruction, was earlier associated with a prophet sitting under a tree.
-Moreh is the older word for prophet which was replaced by the word nabi.
+Likewise, Deborah ruled from her palm tree half way between Bethel on the north and Ramah on the south.
+The oak was on an east-west axis whereas the palm was on an south-north axis, representing a gender reversal, and making a cross + shape.

-B. B. Lal, contends that the Dravidians came from southern Egypt and Sudan (ancient Nubia).
+The languages of the Sudroid (the aboriginal populations who were displaced by Indo-Aryans) and Dravidoids of India is related to the languages spoken by Abraham's Nilotic ancestors.
+The Indian archaeologist, B. B. Lal, contends that the Dravidians came from southern Egypt and Sudan (ancient Nubia).
 Lal writes: "At Timos the Indian team dug up several megalithic sites of ancient Nubians which bear an uncanny resemblance to the cemeteries of early Dravidians which are found all over Western India from Kathiawar to Cape Comorin.
 The intriguing similarity extends from the subterranean structure found near them.
 Even the earthenware ring-stands used by the Dravidians and Nubians to hold pots were identical."

 A biblical anthropologist will not be surprised to find that the word sakti which refers to wine in Tantric use at the harvest moon celebration in India, is the linguistic equivalent of the Falasha word sarki, which refers to the harvest moon festival in East Africa.
 Sarki also means ruler among the people of Kano (Nigeria).
 The Yoruba tell of a warrior named Bayajida who killed a snake called "Sarki" about 1,000 years ago.
 The root sar refers to rulers.
 Sar-gon means Most High King or King of Kings.
 Among the Igbo the Christ is called the "Great Serpent."
 Jesus self-identifies as such when He refers to His crucifixion as being lifted up, as Moses lifted the bronze serpent in the wilderness, and all who looked upon it were saved.
 Biblical anthropologists make connections such as these.

-Harwa of Yebu,
+Harwa (priest) of Yebu/Elephantine Island

 Another word for priest is the Hebrew ‘Kohen’, equivalent to the Arabic ‘Khouri’ or ‘Kahin’ and the Persian ‘Kaahen’ or ‘Kaahenaat’ which is translated "timeless being".
 This word ‘Kahenat’ means priest in the Ethiopian Church.